fizalihsan/fizalihsan.github.io/source/technology/angular.md

 {% img /technology/angular_file_deps.svg File Dependencies! %}

+# Concepts

+## Binding

+* Data binding
+    * `<div class="name">Hello {{name}}</div>`.
+This is called _Interpolation_.
+* Property binding
+    * `<div class="price" [class]="positiveChange ? 'plus' : 'minus'">$ {{price}}</div>`
+    * Tells Angular to bind to the __class__ property of the DOM element to the value of the expression.
+    * Square-bracket notation refers to data flowing from the component to the UI.
+    * When you bind to the class property, it overrides the existing value of the property.
+In the example above, `class="price"` has no effect.
+    * Angular data binding only works with DOM properties, and not with HTML attributes. (see section below)
+* Event binding
+    * `<button (click)="toggleFavorite()" [disabled]="favorite">Add to Favorite</button>`
+    * The parentheses notation refers to events.
+    * Angular gives you access to the underlying DOM event by giving access to a special variable `$event`.
+You can access it or even pass it to your function as follows: `<button (click)="toggleFavorite($event)" [disabled]="favorite">Add to Favorite</button>`

+_HTML attribute vs. DOM property: What's the difference?_

+* In Angular, one-way binding binds to the DOM property, and not to the HTML attributes.
+* Attributes are defined by HTML, while properties are defined by the DOM.
+Though some attributes (like `ID` and `class`) directly map to DOM properties, others may exist on one side but not the other.
+* The distinction between the two is that HTML attributes are generally used for initialization of a DOM element, but after that, they have no purpose or effect on the underlying element.
+Once the element is initialized, its behavior is controlled by the DOM properties from then on.
+* For example, consider the input HTML element.
+If we bootstrap our HTML with something like: `<input type="text" value="foo"/>` this initializes an input DOM element, with the initial value of the DOM property value to be set to foo.
+Now let’s assume we type something in the text box, say bar.
+At this point:
+    * If we do input.getAttribute('value'), it would return foo, which was the attribute value we used to initialize the HTML.
+    * If we do input.value, we will get the current value of the DOM property, which is bar.
+* That is, the attribute value is used to boostrap and set the initial value of the HTML DOM element, but after that, it is the DOM property that drives the behavior.
+If you inspect the HTML, you will see that it is still the initial HTML we provided, and does not update either.

+## Components

 __Root Component__

 A component in Angular is nothing but a TypeScript class, decorated with some attributes and metadata.
 The class encapsulates all the data and functionality of the component, while the decorator specifies how it translates into the HTML.